 Google Fi phones

-Special deals on Google and Motorola phones with limited offerings for other device carriers.
+Special deals on Google, Motorola and Samsung phones with limited offerings for other device carriers.

 *Monthly payments and new Unlimited line required

-Google Fi offers some excellent deals on Google and Motorola phones, but it’s offering is very limited.
-If you’re in the market for a new phone, you can choose between a Google Pixel 5, Google Pixel 4a, Motorola moto g stylus and moto g power and a variety of the latest Samsung Galaxy models.
+Google Fi offers some excellent deals on Google, Samsung and Motorola phones, but its offering is very limited.
+If you’re in the market for a new phone, you can choose between a Google Pixel 5, Google Pixel 4a, Motorola moto g stylus, moto g power and a variety of the latest Samsung Galaxy models.

 When you purchase a new phone through Google Fi, you can access easy monthly financing with 0% APR.
 Compared with other providers, Fi does have some restrictions.
 The company will run a credit check first to check if you qualify for financing, though it should only take a matter of minutes.
 If your credit check is approved, you can pay for your phone within a 24-month period.
 While the financing is helpful, it isn’t as flexible as other providers that allow you to choose the term length.